geekobueno/YT-TO-SPOTIFY/README.md

 Customize the script to fit your specific needs, such as modifying the output format or adding additional features.

 Enjoy using this script to effortlessly transfer your YouTube playlists to Spotify!

+ATTENTION

+might not work with very large playlist